ktrue/proclaim-utility/README.md

 * Proclaim slides are backed up to local copy, and uploaded to website where the worship roadmap is generated.
 * The roadmap may be viewed directly in any browser (it is HTML5) or optionally printed via the browser for hard-copy output.

+## 2021 Additions to the script set

+The __roadmap.php__ script now (by default) displays the information for use by the worship participants (Pastor, Lay Reader, Song Leader, etc.) without the clutter of the A/V cues.
+Using __roadmap.php?avtech__ now produces a roadmap for use by the A/V Tech with the audio and video cues highlighted and the other participant text included so the techs can follow along the service order.
+A __roadmap.php?summary__ is now available to show just the slide names/order.

+The __roadmap.php?list__ now includes links for the basic, A/V tech and summary roadmaps available.

+In 2021, we began using Audio and Video files embedded in the slides, so the __roadmap.php__ script was modified to collect all the JSON files from a .prs backup and save to a corresponding ./proclaimarchive/YYYY-MM-DD_HH-alljson.txt file so the script could extract details about each Audio or Video file as needed.
+We also began to explore using Lighting Signals (MIDI) commands to control our OBS software scene selections.
+Unfortunately, Proclaim doesn't store details about Lighting Signals in the __BackupPresentation.json or other JSON files, so to correlate/display 'what' the signal does, a __signals-list.txt__ can be used to associate the SceneSignal, SceneId with some text to display.

+Given the larger .prs files when embedding Audio or Video files in the presentation, the make-roadmap process would sometimes fail due to either max POST size or max time.
+To fix this, we upload the large presentation to ./temp-proclaim/backup.prs using FTP or SCP copy, then run __process-roadmap.php__ script to add it to the set for __roadmap.php__ to display.

 ## Caveat

 The author of these scripts is not affiliated with Faithlife Proclaim software developers in any way other than as a user of the Proclaim PC/Mac software.